spotify/crtauth/PROTOCOL.md

 length value encoding with a 4 byte big endian length followed by the value as a binary number of first the public exponent followed by the modulus.

-The *server name* MUST be 255 characters of length or shorter.
+The *server name* MUST be 255 characters of length or shorter and follow the character sets of domain names (characters, numbers, hyphen (-) and dot (.)).

 The client MUST verify that the *server name* of the challenge to be signed matches the host that it connected to when requesting the challenge, to prevent